 This pesto recipe is my favorite.
 It uses a mixture of spinach and basil for a milder flavor and adds in some lemon juice and zest.
 It makes about a cup and a half of pesto (12 oz).

 Spinach & Basil Pesto

-2-3 cloves of garlic, peeled and cut in half
+- 2-3 in cloves of garlic peeled and cuthalf

-I know people who use pesto all the time and have absolutely no trouble using this much pesto before it starts to turn brown.
+Some people use pesto all the time and have absolutely no trouble using this much pesto before it starts to turn brown.
 Throwing away a half a jar of pesto (or anything else for that matter) really frustrates me.
-So this is probably my favorite trick.
-Freeze the pesto in manageable portions.
-I like portions of about two tablespoons.
-If I just want some to add to a sandwich, I take one out.
-If I’m making lasagna or a dinner pasta salad, I take 2 or 3 out.
-They defrost in about an hour and are always on hand.
+To solve this problem, I freeze the pesto in manageable portions (about two tablespoons).
+Want to add some to a sandwich?
+Take one out.
+Making lasagna or a pasta salad?
+Grab two or three.
+Need to boost the flavor of a soup?
+The solution is in the freezer.
+Discs will defrost in an hour or less and are always available.

-Lay parchment paper out on a baking sheet (one that can go in the freezer).
+Lay parchment paper or plastic wrap on a freezer-friendly baking sheet.
 Scoop 2 tablespoons of pesto on the parchment (like making cookies) and place baking sheet in the freezer for 2-3 hours.
-When discs are frozen, wrap individually in plastic wrap and place the discs in a Ziploc baggie in the freezer.
+When discs are frozen, wrap each one in plastic wrap and place the discs in a resealable bag and return to the freezer.

 - instead of traditional pizza sauce (spread a thin layer of it on the crust)